CristopherNSerrano/Mobile-App-2/README.md

 # SplitPay-Mobile-App

-This is the README file for the "SplitPay" application!!
+This is the README file for the "SplitPay" application!! test